UU-Human-Evolution/1MB335/Lab1.md

 cat cat cat
 ```

 You can use `sed` on piped output from another program or straight on a single file.
 For a summary of some things that you can do with it have a look at [this link](https://github.com/tldr-pages/tldr/blob/master/pages/common/sed.md).

-**Question 6 :**
+**Question 5 :**
-You have been given a that has been exported from excel in an odd format (something that is all too common in the life of a bioinformatician).
+You have been given a file that has been exported from excel in an odd format (something that is all too common in the life of a bioinformatician).
 Your task is to transform the file [orange.csv](example_data/orange.csv) into a normally formatted `.csv`-file.
 That is the decimal point should be a `.` and the delimiter (what separates one column from another) should be `,`.
 It also looks like someone has accidentally inserted some letters among the numbers, they also need to be removed.

 Submit what `sed` command(s) you used to clean the file.
 (Make sure that it looks correct, i.e. **all** columns are separated with a comma)